BJP will serve Pasmanda Muslims by becoming their watchman: UP Dy CM Keshav Prasad Maurya | Politics

 Pasmandas are backward classes of Muslims and constitute 85 per cent of their total population in Uttar Pradesh.

-41 castes of Muslims in this community include Qureshi, Ansari, Salmani, Shah, Mansoori and Siddiqui.
+There are 41 castes in this community, including Qureshi, Ansari, Salmani, Shah, Mansoori and Siddiqui.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)